MirRoR4s/MIT-6.031-Software-Construction/lecture/05-version-control.md

 - **comparing** two different versions
 - *pushing* full version history to another location
 - *pulling* history back from that location
-- **merging** versions that are offshoots of the same earlier version
+- **merging** versions that are offshoots（分支） of the same earlier version

+---

 ### Multiple developers